workjs/workjs/modules/docserver/doc/map.md

 # WorkJS - The MAP

-The route map is a file with name "MAP" in the root directory of the application package.
+The file "MAP" in the root directory of an application package is the route map.
 It defines the mapping from urlpath and http method of a http request to the javascript function and/or the screen template to render the resulting web page.

 The MAP files is composed as follows: